 Penn National announced it has reopened the Ameristar Casino Hotel in Council Bluffs.

 The Hard Rock Sioux City reopened June 2 with new social-distancing and health measures in place, according to the Sioux City Journal.
 The Grand Falls Casino & Golf Resort in Lyon County reopened June 1 along with more than a dozen Iowa casinos.
 Casinos were allowed to reopen June 1 at 50% capacity and with other health and social-distancing measures in place.

-Wild Rose Casino in Jefferson reopened June 1, the Lakeside Hotel Casino in Osceola reopened June 3, the Prairie Meadows will remain closed until June 15 and the Meskwaki Bingo Casino Hotel in Tama will reopen July 1, according to KCCI.
+Wild Rose Casino in Jefferson reopened June 1, the Lakeside Hotel Casino in Osceola reopened June 3.
+The Meskwaki Bingo Casino Hotel in Tama will reopen July 1, according to KCCI.

 The casinos first closed in mid-March and the order has been extended three times.
 Some businesses, including restaurants, fitness centers and barber shops/salons began reopening May 15.

 The Iowa Racing and Gaming Commission at its June 4 meeting approved a request by DraftKings to allow daily fantasy esports games, but it rejected a request by the Iowa Gaming Association to allow casino betting on esports, according to the Cedar Rapids Gazette.
 DraftKings runs three sportsbooks at the Clinton, Jefferson and Emmetsburg casinos.

 Scientific Games announced recently that it had secured a 10-year extension of its contract with the Iowa Lottery for a new statewide gaming system.